|HOME - HISTORY - ITINERARY - - CDs - - VIDEOs - - PRESS - - PHOTOS - -INFO|

 The events at Tiananmen opened Meiís eyes and made her start to question everything.
 Mei started to study psychology and sociology privately.
 When her English was strong enough, Mei entered the prestigious Chinese Music Research Institute in musicology.
 For her Masterís thesis she undertook field research of the Dong minority, travelling at great personal peril to extremely remote mountain villages, some known for poisoning their guestís food.
 Mei received her first Masterís degree in 1995.

 In 1996, Mei came to Canada to do a second Masterís in Ethnomusicology at UBC.
 She began performing again and brought all her past experiences to bear in the West to break musical boundaries, taking the zheng into a multitude of new genres, and developing radical new repertoires for her instrument.
 As such Mei has become a world renowned zheng virtuoso; become the leading authority on the zheng; written for the worldís leading reference books on music: and been the feature of numerous radio and television documentaries.
-Mei is in the final stages of her PhD dissertation at UBC, and continues to perform worldwide.
+Mei has a Ph.D. in Ethnomusicology from the University of British Columbia, is teaching at Kenyon College, Ohio, and continues to perform worldwide.